Cyphoderris strepitans

 Cyphoderris strepitans, the sagebrush cricket or sagebrush grig, is a one of only a few surviving species in the family Prophalangopsidae.
 Three of these species are in the genus Cyphoderris and all three are endemic to North America.
 C. strepitans name is from the Latin word 'strepitans' which means 'making a great noise', refers to their calling song during the mating season.

 Description

 Sagebrush crickets are robust, cold adapted grigs that are dark brown in colour with black markings and a cream coloured abdomen, known as a venter.
-They can grow between 17 and 26 cm and display sexual dimorphism with males having a pair of wings, while the females lack wings.
+They can grow between 17 and 26 mm and display sexual dimorphism with males having a pair of wings, while the females lack wings.
 The membranous fore wing covers the fleshy hind wings.
 Both male and female sagebrush crickets are flightless.
 They have a large pronotum that covers the base of the fore wings.

 Though they are similar in morphology than C. buckelli, another grig species, they can be distinguished from the other based on the male terminalia and are distinguished from C. monstrosa by having a cream white venter instead of a vivid pink venter.
 The sternal process of C. strepitans is rounded instead of angular in that of C. monstrosa.